VigelandzoonR/git-github-introduction-rafael/README.md

 - **test**: Adding missing tests or correcting existing tests

 # Git reset and undo changes
-- git reset --soft <comit>: Keep changes in the staging area
+- git reset --soft <commit>: Keep changes in the staging area, this can help
+to combining multiple commit into one or rename our commit message
-- git reset --mixed <comit>: Comits changes to working directory
+- git reset --mixed <commit>: Commits changes to working directory, this can  also help us to reorganize changes before commiting our code
+- git reset --hard <commit>: Delete all uncommited, ATTENTION: Changes are lost forever, use it if you add by mistake some secrets (like hardcode password or api key, or token...) in your code, recommanded methode is to delet definitly that branch and recreate

+# Excercise:
+- create new branch (first move to local main branch and pull latest code)
+- add comits abd use `git reset --soft` to combine that into one comit